It's smart to

 Every two minutes, a woman in the U.S. is diagnosed with breast cancer.

-There’s no better way to get the information you need and service you deserve than with SmartMamm®, available exclusively at Princeton Radiology®.
+There’s no better way to get the breast health information you need and the service you deserve than with SmartMamm, available exclusively at Princeton Radiology.

 Why SmartMamm?
 Because it offers more than a basic mammogram.